Thinking of applying for a pre-residency fellowship but not sure where to begin? Read on, and we’ll walk you through the process!

 A fellowship experience before residency can really help you commit to and better understand your options when you’re deciding which residency match to accept.
 Instead of having an inaccurate picture of a certain medical specialty, you’ll be able to see the environment, work dynamics, and patient interaction doctors have.

 With the abundance of knowledge, you’re responsible for learning in medical school, it can be difficult to imagine the stress of choosing a specialty after your studies.
-While some students come in with certainty, most change their minds a couple of times.
+Inspira Advantage can help you apply to residency programs with the support of expert counselors.
 Early fellowship experience can make this process easier and more forgiving.

 To apply for a fellowship, you’ll need to get licensed, research the position, and then apply.
 Due to the sensitive nature of patient care, any medical professional working in a clinical setting is almost always required to become licensed in their field and medical specialty.